the-linck/PHP-Server-Request/readme.md

 Read's response body as pure text

-And, as in HttpRequest, there are also some methods to mimic jQuery's functions:
+And, as in \Http\Request, there are also some methods to mimic jQuery's functions:

 * **always**(callable|callable[] *$alwaysCallbacks*) : void
 Runs one or many handler callbacks, no matter the status of the response